JustinNew/DataScience/Analytics/README.md

 ### **How to structure your answer?
 We suggest structuring your answer in the following way:**

   - Key: What?
 For Who?
 Profit or Engagement?
-Usage Stages?
+Usage Stages/Different Components?

   - Ask clarifying questions to confirm your assumptions (e.g., What does the product do?, Who is the product for?, etc.).